Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 Each stage adds something:

-- **[1] FP filter** — a lightweight model discards common false-positive alerts before correlation, so the downstream stages aren't drowned in benign traffic.
+- **[1] FP filter** : a lightweight model discards noisy/benign alerts before correlation, preventing downstream stages from being overwhelmed by benign alerts.
-- **[2] Enrichment** — alerts are tagged with context: *Is this the first time this source IP has been seen?
+- **[2] Enrichment** : alerts are tagged with context: *Is this the first time this source IP has been seen?
 Is the target host actually vulnerable to the exploit being attempted?
 Does the hash / domain / IP match known APT indicators?* Techniques are mapped to MITRE ATT&CK.
-- **[3] Correlation** — alerts are grouped into campaigns, with **explainable links** (e.g. "linked by shared source IP" or "same process"), so a human can see *why* two alerts were tied together.
+- **[3] Correlation**: alerts are grouped into campaigns, with **explainable links** (e.g. "linked by shared source IP" or "same process"), so a human can see *why* two alerts were tied together.
-- **[4] Stage prediction** — the current phase of the campaign is inferred from the techniques present and their kill-chain ordering.
+- **[4] Stage prediction** : the current phase of the campaign is inferred from the techniques present and their kill-chain ordering.
-- **[5] APT similarity** — campaign techniques are compared against known APT-group profiles, with a calibrated low/medium/high confidence rather than a raw score.
+- **[5] APT similarity** : campaign techniques are compared against known APT-group profiles, with a calibrated low/medium/high confidence rather than a raw score.

 ---